fmiotello/fm-icebreaker/README.md

   <img src="https://user-images.githubusercontent.com/57997005/94344025-9c855480-001c-11eb-8344-f24b27c34ed5.png" width="80%"//>
 </p>

-## Implementation details
+## Other details

-This application was developed using Javscript: Web Audio APIs and Web Midi APIs are at its core.
-For the sake of efficiency it was decided not to use the standard *AudioNode* class to implement the operators, since this would have resulted in an unefficient computation.
+This application was developed using Javscript: [Web Audio API](https://webaudio.github.io/web-audio-api/) is at its core.
+For the sake of efficiency it was decided not to use the standard *AudioNode* class to implement the operators, since this would have resulted in a very limiting computation.
 We instead built a custom module using the provided *AudioWorklet* interface.
 In particular an operator is built using an *AudioWorkletNode* and all the processing is carried out by the *AudioWorkletProcessor*.
 This solution allows the script to be exectuted in a separate audio thread to provide very low latency audio processing.
-Moreover, to reduce the latency and the complexity even lower, the *sin* function computation, used to produce the audio signals, was implemented using a lookup table.
+Moreover, to reduce the latency and the complexity even more, the *sin* function computation, used to produce the audio signals, was implemented using a lookup table.
+This allowed to overcome some of the limitations of Web Audio API and thus provide the 5 voices polyphony and a quite smooth application.

-parte envelope

-parte organizzazione codice (matt?)
+The envelopes used throughout the application are based on the [Fastidious-envelope-generator](https://github.com/rsimmons/fastidious-envelope-generator).
+This is an envelope generator for the Web Audio API.
+Head to its linked GitHub repository for reference.
+In addition to the fratures it provides, we added a delay, that specifies a time amount after which the envelope is triggered.

+*Reverb* and *Delay* effects are implemented using [Tone.js](https://tonejs.github.io).
+This is a well known and widely used audio framework that wraps and expands the Web Audio API, in order to do more, writing less code.
+The interconnection betweend standard *AudioNode* and *ToneAudioNode* is natively allowed by Tone.js, just assigning it the same *AudioContext* used in the application.

+Finally, the project structure and code organization was mostly influenced by the [DX7 Synth JS](https://github.com/mmontag/dx7-synth-js).
+This have been the main inspiration for out project.
+Thank you.

 ## Parameters Range